 Hundreds of British soldiers and officers hid in the underground chambers of The Residency.
 Some were treated in the little hospital within Dr. Fayrer house.
 See and read these stories of the 1857 revolution that took place in The Residency.

 Kaiserbagh used to be the palace of the last Nawab of Lucknow – Nawab Wajid Ali Shah.
 They say that it was one of the most beautiful ones of Lucknow.
 However, after the 1857 revolt, most of the structures were destroyed by the British for they felt that it would hamper their defense by allowing the revolutionaries to hide there.
 Despite that, there are still bits and pieces of this puzzle that can be put together the entire story.
 To do this, like me, you will need to go on a heritage walk around Kaiserbagh.
 You can either opt for the UP Tourism one or the Tornos walk.
 It takes you along abandoned tombs to the old Pari Khana and the Safed Baradari.
-Along the way, you can spot the ancient Lakhi gates with its pretty mermaids.
+Along the way, you can spot the ancient Lakhi gates with their pretty mermaids.

 Tomb of Saadat Ali